-Most of the time, you can wait for your child to get betteranduse home care remedies.
-If you are worried or your child’s pain is getting worse or lasts longer than 24 hours, call your health care provider.
+Most of the time, you can use home care remedies and wait for your child to get better.
+If you are worried or your child's pain is getting worse, or the pain lasts longer than 24 hours, call your health care provider.

 Have your child lie quietly to see if the abdominal pain goes away.